 All children K3 through eighth grade are eligible for admission, subject to openings for appropriate age groups.
 Priority admission status is granted to siblings of Highland students and children of Highland employees.

 Questions about our admissions process can be directed to Ms. Shanness Williams, Programs and Admissions Director.

 The Admissions Process

-1. The school highly encourages that interested parents make an appointment to tour the school and observe classrooms in session.
+The school highly encourages interested parents to make an appointment to visit the school and observe classrooms in session.
 Families interested in scheduling a school tour should contact Family Engagement Coordinator, Ms. Elizabeth.

-7. The lottery pool is only valid until September 30th of the coming school year.
+The lottery pool is only valid until September 30th of the coming school year.
 Applications will not be carried over to the following year.
 New applications must be submitted.
-October 1st begins the application process for the next school year.

-8. Approximately two weeks before the start of the new school year, in-person registration sessions are held where all new and returning families are required to complete or update their records and pay their first month’s program fees.
+Approximately one month before the start of the new school year, online school registration opens on Transparent Classroom.
+All new and returning families must complete or update their records and pay their first month’s program fees.

 Toddler admission occurs annually for the academic school year.
-Seats are available for the year-round or school year program.
-If space becomes available throughout the year we notify families on the waiting list.
-Once they are accepted, toddler families must attend the new parent orientation or an individual interview.
-A visit to the classroom will also be set up by the toddler directress for a special introduction between the child and the directress.
+Seats are available for the year-round or school-year program.
+If space becomes available throughout the year, we notify families on the waiting list.
+Once accepted, toddler families must attend the new parent orientation or an individual interview.
+The Toddler Directress will also set up a visit to the classroom for a special introduction between the child and the Directress.
 This helps the child have a smoother transition when the student begins school.
-Toddler admission is not done through the lottery.
+Toddler admission is not made through the lottery.
 It is based on the age and gender of the child.
-This ensures balance within the classroom and makes certain the child-to-adult ratios are in accordance with state licensing rules.
-Applications are available on the school website or in the main office.
+This ensures classroom balance and that child-to-adult ratios follow state licensing rules.
+Applications are available on the school website or in the Main Office.

 Probationary Policy for Toddler Program

 Children enrolled in the toddler program will be accepted on a one-month probationary basis.
-During that time the program staff, the director and/or the parents will be able to determine if the program is appropriate for the current individual needs of the child.
+During that time, the program staff, the Director, and the parents will be able to determine if the program is appropriate for the current individual needs of the child.